turrea/php-log-parser-test/SOLUTION.md

+# Solution

+The following was submitted as part of my solution:

 ## Instructions

 To see the solution in action, you'll have to do the following:
 1. run `tar -xvzf logparser.tgz` and [change to] the LogParser directory

 2. run `sh init.sh`, this will extract the `astlog.tgz` file and create a `crontab.txt` file

 3. edit `emailConfigs` in `run.php` to send "registration_failed" emails to your email address of choice, there could be a better place for this (like a separate config file), but ran out of time

 4. run `crontab crontab.txt` to start cronjob

 ## Notes